alastair-h/image_sharing/README.md

 Indexes:

-PSQL (not SQLite) creates indexes on the primary key by default, including composite PKs. to efficiently allow query of link ID I have added an index.
+PSQL (not SQLite) creates indexes on the primary key by default, including composite PKs. to efficiently allow query of link ID, email I have added indexes.
 Indexes slow down writes, but this is not normally a concern.

 ### microservices architecture